 Vela is a leading independent provider of trading and market access technology for global multi-asset electronic trading.
-Our software enables clients to rapidly access global liquidity, markets, and data sources for superior execution.
+Our software enables clients to successfully execute on their trading strategies and manage risk across multiple fragmented markets, liquidity pools, and data sources.
 We help firms successfully differentiate and innovate in an ever-changing, increasingly-regulated and fiercely-competitive landscape, while also reducing total cost of ownership.

-Vela’s ticker plant, execution gateways, trading platform, and risk and analytics software deliver a unique, ultra-low latency technology stack to simplify and streamline electronic trading.
+Vela’s ticker plant, execution gateways, trading platform, and risk and analytics software deliver a unique, ultra-low latency technology stack for electronic low-touch and Direct Market Access (DMA) execution and pricing.
 We leverage the latest innovations in technology to deliver cutting-edge performance, features and reliability.
-Our modular stack provides access to a comprehensive set of trading, data and risk APIs and can be delivered as-a-Service from multiple co-location data centers globally.
+Our modular stack is accessed through a single set of trading, data and risk APIs and can be delivered as-a-Service from multiple co-location data centers globally.

 ‘We’ are Vela Trading Systems UK Limited (“Vela”), a company incorporated and registered in Northern Ireland with company number NI622024 whose registered office is at Adelaide Exchange, 24-26 Adelaide Street, Belfast, BT2 8GD.